 I mean, why wait?

-The next month, or year is gonna go by anyway, and what will you have to show for it?
+The next month, the next year, heck even the next decade, is gonna go by anyway.
+What will you have to show for it?
 Money?
-That only helps you buy stuff, not create lasting memories or experiences.
+That only helps you buy stuff, it doesn’t create lasting memories or experiences.
 Recognition in your career?
 That’s great but it doesn’t feed your soul.

 As my sister wisely reminded me, “I’d rather eat ramen everyday and have no regrets, than eat steak and potatoes every night and live a miserable life”.

-For these reasons, I’m quitting my full-time job to pursue more important things in life, and I think you should consider the same!
+For these reasons, I decided to quit my job to pursue more important things in life, and I think you should consider the same!